-Penn State RB Cain out for the season
+Penn State RB Cain out for the season with injury

-Penn State running back Noah Cain will miss the rest of the season with an injury, another blow to the the 18th-ranked Nittany Lions’ backfield as they prepare to face No. 3 Ohio State.
+Penn State running back Noah Cain will miss the rest of the season with an injury, another blow to the 18th-ranked Nittany Lions’ backfield as they prepare to face No. 3 Ohio State.

-Penn State coach James Franklin declined to give specifics of Cain’s injury, but the sophomore left Saturday’s overtime loss to Indiana early and reportedly was seen on the sideline later with a walking boot on his left leg.
+Penn State coach James Franklin declined to give specifics of Cain’s injury, but the sophomore left Saturday’s overtime loss to Indiana early and reportedly was seen on the sideline later with a walking boot on his left foot.

 The loss of Cain, who ran for 443 yards and eight touchdowns last year, comes about a week after Penn State announced its leading rusher from last season, Journey Brown, could miss this entire season with an unspecified medical condition.

 With Brown out, Cain was expected to take on a larger role.
-He had one carry for 3 yards in the season opener against Indiana .
+He had one carry for 3 yards in the season opener against Indiana.

 Sophomore Devyn Ford ended up being Penn State’s lead back against the Hoosiers, carrying 20 times for 69 yards and a touchdown.
 Ford scored the touchdown Indiana conceded when it was trying to get the ball back in the final two minutes of regulation.